Your Guide for Eco-Friendly design concepts explained.

 - Consider using air purifiers or ventilation systems to minimize your home's allergens, pollutants, and humidity.

 - Select low-emitting materials and products, such as low-VOC (volatile organic compounds) paints, adhesives, and flooring.
-Think of it as choosing products with a conscience – they’re both visually appealing and environmentally friendly.
+Think of it as choosing products with a conscience – they're visually appealing and environmentally friendly.

 - Employ air purifiers and humidifiers to maintain healthy air quality – it's like having a personal air butler ensuring you only breathe the finest air.